 The district will maintain a list of the types and locations of education records maintained by the district and the titles and addresses of officials responsible for the records.

-Student’s education records will be maintained at the school building at which the student is in attendance except for special education records which may be located at another designated location within the district.
-The administrator/principal or his/her designee shall be the person responsible for maintaining and releasing the education records.
+Student education records will be maintained at the school building at which the student is in attendance except for special education records which may be located at another designated location within the district.
+The administrator/principal or designee shall be the person responsible for maintaining and releasing the education records.

 Release of Personally Identifiable Information